Home » Rocks » Sedimentary Rocks » Sandstone

-A clastic sedimentary rock composed of sand-sized grains of mineral, rock or organic material.
+A clastic sedimentary rock composed of sand-size grains of mineral, rock, or organic material.

 What is Sandstone?

 Sandstone is a sedimentary rock composed of sand-size grains of mineral, rock, or organic material.
 It also contains a cementing material that binds the sand grains together and may contain a matrix of silt- or clay-size particles that occupy the spaces between the sand grains.

 Sandstone is one of the most common types of sedimentary rock, and it is found in sedimentary basins throughout the world.
 Deposits of sand that eventually form sandstone are delivered to the basin by rivers, but may also be delivered by the action of waves or wind.
 Some sand grains might be organic particles, such as sand and shell debris produced within the basin.

 If the sandstone is durable, it might be used to make crushed stone for construction projects.
 If it has a very high quartz content, it might be crushed and used as a source of silica for glass manufacturing.
 Layers of sandstone below Earth's surface can serve as aquifers for groundwater or as a reservoir for oil and natural gas.

 To a geologist, the word "sand" in sandstone refers to the particle size of the grains in the rock, rather than the material of which it is composed.
 Sand-size particles range in size from 1/16 millimeter to 2 millimeters in diameter.
 Sandstones are rocks composed primarily of sand-size grains.

 Sandstone: Close-up view of the sandstone specimen shown above.
 The gray and white grains are mostly quartz, the black grains are particles of impure coal and shale, and the brown material is stained clay minerals that probably formed when feldspar grains in the sandstone were broken down by weathering.